kshannon-ucsd/dsc40a/pages/syllabus.md

 We will be using several websites this quarter.
 Here's what they're all used for:

 - [Course Website](https://dsc40a.com): Where all content will be posted.
-- [Ed](https://edstem.org/us/courses/57667/discussion/4667406): Discussion forum for announcements and communication.
+- [Ed](https://edstem.org/us/): Discussion forum for announcements and communication.
-- [Gradescope](https://www.gradescope.com/courses/759109/): Platform for submitting assignments and viewing grades.
-You should be automatically added to Gradescope within 24 hours of enrolling.
+- [Gradescope](https://www.gradescope.com): Platform for submitting assignments and viewing grades.
+You should be automatically added to Gradescope.
-- [Datahub](https://datahub.ucsd.edu): UCSD's data science and machine learning platform, for coding in Jupyter notebooks.
+- [Google Collab](https://colab.research.google.com/): Google's shareable live jupyter notebook web application for any coding demos or projects.

-**Note that we will not be using Canvas at all.**
+**Note that we WILL NOT be using Canvas at all.
+I only have canvas as a way to auto enroll you in gradescope and to submit your grades to UCSD**

 ---

 ## Course Structure 🍎

-This course will include in-person lectures, groupwork sessions in discussion section, and weekly homework assignments.
+This course will include pre-recorded lectures, live demos, live worked problems, groupwork sessions in discussion section, plenty of office hours, and weekly homework assignments.

 ### Lecture

-There are two lecture sections:

-- A: TuTh 12:30-1:50PM in [Center Hall](https://maps.app.goo.gl/epiFTsQqRRPYn3ZX7) 212.
-- B: TuTh 2-3:20PM in [Center Hall](https://maps.app.goo.gl/epiFTsQqRRPYn3ZX7) 212.
+#### Pre Recorded Lectures

 Lecture is meant to introduce you to the main concepts of the course.

+#### Lecture Class Time

  Attendance is highly encouraged and positively correlated with success in the course, though it will not be required.
 Attending lecture gives you the opportunity to ask questions, answer ungraded concept-check polls, and participate in discussion.

 Lectures will be podcasted recordings will be available at [podcast.ucsd.edu](https://podcast.ucsd.edu/) within a few hours, and also posted on the course homepage.